Webster's Unabridged Dictionary - Letter G - Page 35

 Gowdie (n.)
 See Dragont.

 Gown (n.)
-The ordinary outer dress of a woman; as, a calico or silk gown.
+The ordinary outer dress of a woman, especially one that is full-length/ex>.

 [previous page] [Index] [next page]